col-shan/GIT_Consolidation1/README.md

 ## License

-#need to shuffle my deck so its random!
+I am using the MIT License to protect my intellectual property on this coding game.

 print(my_deck)